irods/irods_resource_plugin_s3/README.md

 This plugin can work as a standalone "cacheless" resource or as an archive resource under the iRODS compound resource.
 Either configuration provides a POSIX interface to data held on an object storage device or service.

-Install the plugin either via your package manager (`yum`, `apt-get`) and [the binary distributions](https://irods.org/download/ "iRODS Download") or use the instructions below to build from source.
+Install the plugin either via your package manager (`yum`/`apt`) and [the binary distributions](https://irods.org/download/ "iRODS Download") or use the instructions below to build from source.

 ## Build Prerequisites